Render using command line:--to slides --SlidesExporter.reveal_scroll=True --no-prompt --output=index

 # Input File:dd

-echo "INPUT FILE: $filename"
+export filename"INPUT FILE: $filename"

-echo "EXECUTABLE FILE: ${basename}"
+basename"EXECUTABLE FILE: ${basename}"

 echo ""